 The constant stream of air also has a tendency to dry out your nasal passages, which could affect your sinuses.
 If the dryness is particularly extreme, it can result in your body producing excess mucous to try to compensate.
 Then, you’re more susceptible to blockage, stuffiness, and sinus headaches4.

 People who sleep with a breeze directly on them may wake up with stiff or sore muscles.
 This is because the concentrated cool air can make muscles tense up and cramp.
 This problem is especially common for people who sleep with it near their face and neck.
 If you’ve been waking up with a stiff neck in the morning, it might be because of the constant breeze.

 Frequently Asked Questions

-Will it be okay to use it if you’re sick?
+Is it okay to sleep with a fan on if you’re sick?

-Will it have negative effects on the ears?
+Will it have negative side effects on the ears?

-If it sounds like a Mack Truck, then yes.
-A loud, repetitive piece of equipment droning on and on close to your ears all night certainly isn’t good for them.
+If the fan sounds like a Mack Truck, then yes.
+A loud, repetitive piece of equipment droning on and on close to your ears all night isn’t good for them.
 If you are using this in your bedroom, make sure that it has a relatively quiet hum.

-Can you get a sore throat or stuffy nose while using it?
+Can you get a sore throat or stuffy nose from sleeping with a fan on?

-Potentially.
+Yes, you could get a sore throat or stuffy nose from sleeping with a fan on.
 The constant stream of air might dry out your throat, especially if you sleep with your mouth open.
 The air also dries out nasal passages.
-One way to minimize this risk is to use a fan that rotates, rather than one that blows a steady and unrelenting flow in one concentrated area all night.
+One way to minimize this risk is to use a fan that rotates rather than one that blows a steady and unrelenting flow in one concentrated area all night.

 Whether you’re trying to keep cool or fall asleep faster, a fan is probably the most cost-effective piece of equipment you can use to improve your sleep quality.
 There are a lot of upsides to having one in the room, and most of the downsides can be eliminated by using something quiet that rotates and has a timer.